 Editor's note: The services (i.e. Nnwdaf_MLModelTraining, Nnwdaf_MLModelTrainingInfo) in steps 1, 3, 5a and 6 will be updated in the Figure 6.2C.2.1-1.

 If the Client NWDAF is not able to complete the training of the interim local ML model within the maximum response time provided by the Server NWDAF, the Client NWDAF notifies the Server NWDAF on the delay event with proper cause information (e.g. local ML model training failure, more time necessary for local ML model training) before the maximum response time elapses.

-Editor's note: Further information on how the server NWDAF behaves based on the maximum response time from client NWDAF is FFS.

 4. The Server NWDAF aggregates all the local ML model information retrieved at step 3, to update the global ML model.
 The Server NWDAF may also compute the global model metric, e.g. based on the local model metric(s) or by applying the global model on the validation dataset (if available).